tinjano/countdown/README.md

 We input an array of integers &ndash; the first is `N`, the input size (e.g. 6 numbers in Countdown) followed by `Q`, the number of queries.
-The next `N` numbers are the inputs which we can use and the `Q` after that are the targets we wish to see solution for.
+The next `N` numbers are the inputs which we can use and the `Q` after that are the targets we wish to see solutions for.
 Example input and output:
 ```
 ./countdown 6 5 100 75 50 25 6 3 952 843 112 19 10998
 ------